Undertake personal hygiene for individuals who require additional support to care for themselves

 Overview

-This standard covers undertaking personal hygiene for those individuals who are unable to care for themselves.
+This standard covers undertaking personal hygiene for those individuals who require additional support to care for themselves.
 This includes care of the skin, mouth, nose, eyes and ears.

 On occasions you may be required to carry out these activities under aseptic conditions and you will need to follow organisational guidelines and procedures.